AbdulRafayBQ/Mid-Term-Project/README.md

 ---

 ## ✨ Main Features
+- 🤖 **AI-Powered Assistant** — Helps users understand their requirements and find suitable services (Using JS).
 - 📝 **Job Posting** — Customers can post their service requirements.
 - 👤 **Ustaad Profiles** — Professionals can showcase their skills and experience.
 - ✅ **Ustaad Verification** — Verification flow for service professionals.